 Option 1 – Migrate Using Free WordPress Plugin

-We have an in-depth walkthrough of how to migrate your site using the free WordPress Duplicator plugin.
+We have in-depth walkthroughs on how to migrate using the following plugins:

 Option 2 – Migrate Manually With MySQL + FTP